matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Create a database within the instance.
 The next step is to create a database within the instance.
 Once a database is created, tables can be created, and data can be loaded into tables.
 Cloud Spanner is a managed database, so you do not need to apply security patches.
-You can’t create tables without first having created a database
+You can’t create tables without first having created a database.

 11) A software developer asks for your help exporting data from a Cloud SQL database.
 The developer tells you which database to export and which bucket to store the export file in, but hasn’t mentioned which